 OBJECTIVELY VERIFIABLE INDICATORS OVERALL OBJECTIVE(S) / (IMPACT(S)) INDICATOR'S NAME BASELINES (INCL.
 VALUE & REFERENCE YEAR) MILESTONES (INCL.
 VALUE & REFERENCE YEAR) TARGETS (INCL.
-VALUE & REFERENCE YEAR) SOURCES & MEANS OF VERIFICATION To contribute to strengthening democratic institutions and processes in the Western Balkans through support to electoral reform Degree to which elections are in line with OSCE commitments and other international obligations and standards for democratic elections Degree of implementation of reforms in the areas of political rights and civil liberties as fundamental rights To be defined at the start of the action To be defined at the start of the action Existence of process of reform (2021/22) Existence of process of reform (2021/22) Advancement in conduct of elections (2023) Advancement in the areas of political rights and civil liberties as fundamental rights (2023) EU enlargement reports Assessments by ODIHR and EU election observations Other benchmarking reports, including CSOs reports SPECIFIC OBJECTIVE(S) / OUTCOME(S) OBJECTIVELY VER FIABLE INDICATORS () SOURCES OF VERIFICATION ASSUMPTIONS To improve the implementation of electoral recommendations in 5 thematic areas in IPA II beneficiaries i.e. full or partial implen tions implemented through /e or other measures To be defined at the start of the action Improvements in at least 2 out of 5 thematic areas in midaction implementation (2021/22) At least 30% of electoral recommendations in the thematic areas covered by the action are implemented (2021/22) Findings and improvement in 5 thematic areas by the end of the action (2023) At least 50% of electoral recommendations in the thematic areas covered by the action are implemented (2023) Assessments by ODIHR and EU election observations Action reports CSOs reports Targeted IPA II beneficiaries demonstrate the political will to implement recommendations related to election management, voter registration, media oversight, elections and campaign finance, and electoral dispute resolution.
-OUTPUTS OBJECTIVELY VER FIABLE INDICATORS () SOURCES OF VERIFICATION ASSUMPTIONS OUTPUT 1 Knowledge and capacities of institutions and CSOs in 5 thematic areas enhanced reached by the action and CSOs' representatives 0 200 representatives (2021/22) 400 representatives (2023) Event reports Participant evaluation of activities The stakeholders/action beneficiaries are willing to take part Degree to which particip as a result of capacity bu ants report increased knowledge ilding 0 More than 50% of participants report an increase in knowledge More than 70% of participants report a Action reports in action activities
+VALUE & REFERENCE YEAR) SOURCES & MEANS OF VERIFICATION To contribute to strengthening democratic institutions and processes in the Western Balkans through support to electoral reform commitments and other standards for democratic Degree of implementatic political rights and civil on of reforms in the areas of liberties as fundamental rights To be defined at the start of the action To be defined at the start of the action Existence of process of reform (2021/22) Existence of process of reform (2021/22) Advancement in conduct of elections (2023) Advancement in the areas of political rights and civil liberties as fundamental rights (2023) EU enlargement reports Assessments by ODIHR and EU election observations Other benchmarking reports, including CSOs reports SPECIFIC OBJECTIVE(S) / OUTCOME(S) OBJECTIVELY VER (FIABLE INDICATORS () SOURCES OF VERIFICATION ASSUMPTIONS To improve the implementation of electoral recommendations in 5 thematic areas in IPA II beneficiaries i.e. full or partial implementation of recommenda specific policy, legislative tions implemented through we or other measures To be defined at the start of the action Improvements in at least 2 out of 5 thematic areas in midaction implementation (2021/22) At least 30% of electoral recommendations in the thematic areas covered by the action are implemented (2021/22) Findings and improvement in 5 thematic areas by the end of the action (2023) At least 50% of electoral recommendations in the thematic areas covered by the action are implemented (2023) Assessments by ODIHR and EU election observations Action reports CSOs reports Targeted IPA II beneficiaries demonstrate the political will to implement recommendations related to election management, voter registration, media oversight, elections and campaign finance, and electoral dispute resolution.
+OUTPUTS OBJECTIVELY VER FIABLE INDICATORS () SOURCES OF VERIFICATION ASSUMPTIONS OUTPUT 1 Knowledge and capacities of institutions and CSOs in 5 thematic areas enhanced reached by the action and CSOs' representatives 0 200 representatives (2021/22) More than 50% of 400 representatives (2023) Event reports Participant evaluation of activities Action reports The stakeholders/action beneficiaries are willing to take part Degree to which participants report increased knowledge as a result of capacity building 0 participants report an increase in knowledge More than 70% of participants report a леновтороно in action activities